Frostman/tweepub/README.md

 # tweepub
-Simply listens for tweets in Twitter Streaming API publishes them to Apache Kafka
+Simply listens for tweets in Twitter Streaming API and publishes them to Apache Kafka.